rlogger/pp_cotrain/PRESENT.md

-# How to present this — step by step

-A practical guide.
-Follow in order.
-Numbers in **bold** are ones you cannot flub.

----

-## 5 minutes before the demo

 - [ ] Terminal open at repo root: `cd ~/Documents/Projects/pp_cotrain`
 - [ ] `conda activate pp_cotrain` — confirm prompt shows the env